MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 > [!div class="mx-imgBorder"]
 > ![](media/add-permissions.png "Add permissions")

-First, find the person to whom you want to give permission.
-Type a name in the **Select** field.
+- First, find the person to whom you want to give permission. **Type a name in the *Select* field**:

 > [!div class="mx-imgBorder"]
 > ![](media/permissions-roles.png "Enter a name")

-Then, choose a role for that person.
+- Then, **choose a role** for that person as shown above.

-[missing permissions image]

-Lastly, select **Save** in the bottom right corner of the panel.
-An instance will be automatically created for the user for whom you have defined the permission.
-This user will be able to enter the Customer 360 app and perform actions according to the roles that were specified above.
+- Lastly, select **Save** in the bottom right corner of the panel.
+The instance that you are using will be automatically shared with the user for whom you have defined the permission.
+This user will be able to enter the Customer 360 app and perform actions according to the role that you have specified.

 ### Viewing current permissions
 After selecting **Save**, you can view all the permissions that were given in this page: